Quantum thermodynamics of the Caldeira-Leggett model with non-equilibrium Gaussian reservoirs: Average thermodynamics

 {\it Deterministic work from displaced reservoirs -} For ease of calculation, let us assume that the system interacts with a single displaced mode.
 The results can be easily generalized to the case with many reservoir modes since the different modes are independent one from the other.
 In the language of Eqs. \eqref{eq:therm12}, \eqref{eq:squeez3} and \eqref{eq:disp4}, we now ignore the coupling with the reservoirs 1,2,3 and consider the reservoir 4 with $V_{4,k}(\hat{X}) = \delta_{1,k} V_{4,1}(\hat{X})$, that is, only the first mode of the reservoir $4$ is put in contact with the system.
 In this case the total Hamiltonian \eqref{eq:ham} is given by

 in which $\hat{X}$ is the system position operator and $\hat{X}_{4,1}, \hat{P}_{4,1}$ are the single mode position and momentum operators, according to the notation introduced in Sec.~\ref{sec:dynsett}.
 In Eq. \eqref{eq:hampart} we also assumed $\chi_4(t) = \chi_4$ for simplicity.
 We look for a regime in which the fluctuations are negligible and the effect of the reservoir is only to induce a time-dependent deterministic modification of the system Hamiltonian.
-To ensure that noisy effects are irrelevant, we rely on the intuition that the only source of noise, the uncertainty in the position of the reservoir $4$, should be small in some sense.
-For this sake we impose that the initial displacement in the position of the reservoir $L_{4,1} =- \sqrt{\frac{2 \hbar}{m_{4,1} \omega_{4,1}}} Re \alpha_{4,1} $ is very large if compared to the typical length scale of quantum and classical fluctuations, i.e. the initial standard deviation of the observable $\hat{X}_{4,1}$
+This can be achieved by assuming that the typical length scale of environmental fluctuations is much smaller than the initial displacement of the reservoir position $L_{4,1} = - \sqrt{\frac{2 \hbar}{m_{4,1} \omega_{4,1}}} \mathrm{Re} \alpha_{4,1}$.
+The typical length scale of fluctuations is measured by the standard deviation of the observable $\hat{X}_{4,1}$ in the initial state of reservoir $4$, so that we impose

-In this way, the interaction of the system with the center of mass of the reservoir mode dominates over the interaction caused by the fluctuations.
-To ensure that this interaction does not diverge, we also impose a weak coupling condition $\chi_{4} \rightarrow 0$, keeping the product $\chi_4 L_{4,1}$ constant.
-Under these assumptions we obtain the following equation of motion for the reduced density matrix of the system
+We immediately see that the condition above can be realized by choosing $|L_{4,1}| \rightarrow \infty$ and consequently renormalizing the coupling strength to ensure that the force acting on $S$ remains finite, that is, working in the limit $\chi_{4} \rightarrow 0$, while keeping the product $\chi_4 L_{4,1}$ constant.
+Under these assumptions, we obtain the following equation of motion for the reduced density matrix of the system:

 Since the reduced dynamics of the system expressed by Eq. \eqref{eq:motionnew} is unitary, in this regime $\Delta S_S = 0$.
 In Appendix \ref{app:balreservoir} we give more details on the derivation of Eqs. \eqref{eq:bigbig}, \eqref{eq:motionnew} and we also prove that the increase in entropy of the reservoir is negligible, thus concluding that the entropic quantities introduced in Sec. \ref{sec:avgtherm} satisfy $\Delta S_B = I \approx 0$ and coincide with the case of an ideal deterministic work reservoir.
 In the appendix the rate of energy flowing into the reservoir is also computed, and reads where $\hat{H}_{eff}(t)$ is the time dependent Hamiltonian in Eq. \eqref{eq:motionnew}.
 This coincides with the phenomenological equation typically used to describe the power in the context of driven heat engines \cite{Alicki1979, esposito2010quantum, Cavina2017, vinjanampathy2016quantum, cavina2018optimal,cavina2018variational}.